 .

-Set aside until just cool enough to hold pan on hand.
-Do not jar pan or stir.
-When cool, add 2 teaspoons vanilla extract.
+2 teaspoons vanilla extract.
 Beat vigorously until mixture loses its gloss.
 With a few strokes stir in the chopped nuts.
 Quickly turn into the buttered pan without scraping bottom and sides of saucepan and spread evenly.
 Set aside to cool.
 When cool, cut into 1 and 1/2 inch squares.
 Makes about 2 doz. pieces of fudge.
 (You should have a child ready to lick the remains of warm fudge left on the sides and bottom of pan.)

 .